Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-qrd.rst

 Cascaded Implementation for Pipelining Larger Matrices
 -------------------------------------------------------

-QR Decomposition is accomplished using the modified Gram-Schmidt algorithm; hence a fully parallel architecture is not possible due to the sequential nature of the algorithm.
-However, the algorithm can be pipelined by cascading multiple kernels together, with each kernel processing a subset of the columns of the input matrix.
+QR decomposition is accomplished using the modified Gram-Schmidt algorithm; therefore a fully parallel architecture is not possible due to its sequential nature.
+However, the algorithm can be pipelined by cascading multiple kernels together, with each kernel processing a subset of the input matrix columns.

 The input matrix is split into sub-matrices by the load-splitting algorithm.
 Please refer to :ref:`load-splitting` for detailed information.
 The idea of load-splitting is that each kernel in the cascade topology processes a different number of columns, while trying to balance projection operations across the kernels.